Unethical human experimentation: Indigenous populations in Canada

+Canada (General)

+From 1957 to 1964, a series of CIA-funded unethical medical experiments known as the Montreal experiments, or MKUltra Subproject 69, were carried out in Montreal by Scottish psychiatrist Donald Ewen Cameron at McGill University's Allan Memorial Institute.
+While the official purpose of these experiments was to "cure" schizophrenia by reprogramming patients' memories, it is suspected they were actually attempts to master mind control.
+Patients, who were often admitted into the hospital in vulnerable conditions, were not informed that they were being used for experimental research.
+They were subjected to abusive techniques such as intensive electroconvulsive therapy, sensory deprivation, drug-induced comas, and repeated audio messages that resulted in memory loss and long-term psychological impacts.
+In addition, a case was brought forward in 2023 by the Mohawk Mothers against McGill University asserting the presence of unmarked graves following these experiments on the site of the Institute, which McGill is contesting.
+They claim that these graves belong to both Indigenous and non-Indigenous patients.

 Guatemala

-From 1946 to 1948 U.S. scientific researchers in Guatemala infected hundreds of mental patients with sexually transmitted diseases (STD).
-Researchers from the U.S. Public Health Service (PHS) conducted experiments on approximately 1,500 male and female patients housed at Guatemala's National Mental Health Hospital.
+From 1946 to 1948 US scientific researchers in Guatemala infected hundreds of mental patients with sexually transmitted diseases (STDs).
+Researchers from the US Public Health Service (PHS) conducted experiments on approximately 1,500 male and female patients housed at Guatemala's National Mental Health Hospital.
 The scientists injected the patients with gonorrhea and syphilis—and encouraged many of them to pass the disease on to others.
 The experiments were done in cooperation with the Guatemalan government.
 The PHS carried out the experiments under the guise of syphilis inoculations.
 In 2010 these experiments were revealed by Susan Reverby of Wellesley College, who was researching a book on the Tuskegee syphilis experiments.
 The US Secretary of State Hillary Clinton issued an official apology to Guatemala.
-President Barack Obama apologized to President Álvaro Colom, who had called these experiments "a crime against humanity".
+President Barack Obama apologized to President Álvaro Colom, who had called these experiments "a crime against humanity."

 Sweden

-The Vipeholm experiments were a series of human experiments where patients of Vipeholm Hospital for intellectually disabled in Lund, Sweden, were fed large amounts of sweets to provoke dental caries between 1945 and 1955.
+The Vipeholm experiments were a series of human experiments where patients of Vipeholm Hospital for the intellectually disabled in Lund, Sweden, were fed large amounts of sweets to provoke dental caries between 1945 and 1955.
 The experiments were sponsored both by the sugar industry and dentist community, in an effort to determine whether carbohydrates affected the formation of cavities.
 The experiments provided extensive knowledge about dental health and resulted in enough empirical data to link the intake of sugar to dental caries.
 However, today they are considered to have violated the principles of medical ethics.